Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * `my-platform-jar-project` (the root of the project) contains the whole project.
 It can easily be pushed into a version control repository and/or an internet hosting service like GitHub, SVN, CVS, etc.
 * The files stored into the root of the project are mainly related to actions and commands (running, debugging, etc.), technical configuration (`pom.xml`), and documentation (`README.md`).
-* `src` contains the source code, tests, configurations, settings and resources that are entirely dedicated to the customization of the Alfresco Content Services Repository.
+* `src` contains the source code, tests, configurations, settings and resources that are entirely dedicated to the customization of the Content Services Repository.

 After this brief introduction of the Platform JAR project, let’s focus on the content of the folders.